Entrepreneurship & Innovation Management Program

 Scholarships Support for Being Innovative

 The Hagerman Center for Entrepreneurship and Innovation provides a handful of competitive scholarships to entrepreneurial inclined students.
-The Hagerman and Whitener Scholars (student scholarship recipients) gain valuable experience working with Centers related projects and with faculty who are teaching and conducting research in entrepreneurship and innovation.
-The Center offers opportunities for the student scholars to meet with community business leaders as they build a network of professional contacts.
+The Hagerman and Whitener Scholars (student scholarship recipients) gain valuable experience working with centers related projects and with faculty who are teaching and conducting research in entrepreneurship and innovation.
+The Center offers opportunities for student scholars to meet with community business leaders as they build a network of professional contacts.
 The Center awards more than $50,000+ total for entrepreneurship and innovation scholarships.
-Six scholarships are available, several of which are over $10,000, and are made possible by the gifts from Phil Hagerman, Flint community business leader, and SOM alumnus, Steve Whitener ‘77.
+Six scholarships are available, several of which are over $10,000, and are made possible by gifts from Phil Hagerman, Flint community business leader, and SOM alumnus Steve Whitener ‘77.

 Expert Faculty